-Sauerkraut actually translates into ‘sour cabbage’ and is made by chopping cabbage, adding salt and pressing it down, which releases water from the cabbage and causes fermentation.
-Fermentation brings to life wonderful microbes which will help keep your tummy in tip top shape and your immune system in good order.
-There is more lactobacillus in sauerkraut than in yogurt, making it a superior source of probiotics and it’s also loaded with vitamins C and K. Hello antioxidants, immunity, collagen and bone boosters, can I have a scoop of you on my plate?!
-But before you grab a can of the kraut you piled on your childhood hotdog, you actually want unpasteurized, vinegar free kraut to get the most cleansing benefits.
+There’s more lactobacillus in sauerkraut than in yogurt, making it a superior source of probiotics.
+Plus, it’s loaded with vitamins C and K. Hello antioxidants, immunity, collagen, and bone-boosters, can I have a scoop of you on my plate?!
+But think twice before you grab a can of the kraut you piled on your childhood hot dog.
+You actually want unpasteurized, vinegar-free kraut for the most cleansing benefits.

 Is it a fruit?
 Is it a vegetable?
-Whatever you consider the versatile avocado (it’s a fruit by the way), it should definitely be in your cleansing routine.
-Full of F’s—fiber, flavonoids and monounsaturated fat (MUFAs)—these little green gems are loaded with cleansing power.
-Fiber helps to keep you full, flavonoids are loaded with anti-inflammatory properties, and MUFAs are those healthy fats that help burn belly fat.
-MUFAs also help to keep you satisfied in a keep-your-hand-out-of-the-candy-drawer kind of a way.
+Whatever you consider the versatile avocado (it’s a fruit, by the way), it should definitely be in your cleansing routine.
+Full of Fs—fiber, flavonoids, and (monounsaturated) fat—these little green gems have tons of cleansing power.
+Fiber helps to keep you full, while flavonoids have anti-inflammatory properties.
+Monounsaturated fats are those healthy fats that help burn belly fat and keep you satisfied in a keep-your-hand-out-of-the-candy-drawer kind of a way.
 In other words, avocado is welcome in my cleansing world.

 Like most herbs and spices, you don’t need to worry about overdoing it when you are cleansing, but there’s good reason to make sure you shake some cinnamon onto your detoxifying ways.
-Cinnamon is a great source of fiber (it is from bark, remember?), manganese and calcium.
-Cinnamon also has essential oils that help prevent inflammation, bacterial growth and improve colon health.
+Cinnamon is a great source of fiber (it is from bark, remember?), manganese, and calcium.
+It also has essential oils that help prevent inflammation and bacterial growth as well as improve colon health.
 You can get these benefits in the powdered spice, so you don’t need to hunt for the oil-version to reap the rewards.
-Besides all that, cinnamon mimics sweet and can make your eats feel indulgent, when you’re laying off the sugar.
+Besides all that, cinnamon mimics sweetness and can make your eats feel indulgent when you’re laying off the sugar.